 When you physically place your puppy into the crate, remove any water, toys and her collar for safety.
 I find that Ruby settles better if I kneel down and get her to lie down and to soothe her into the mind of being left and sleep.
 Only a minute or two of this, as much more would just turn into a long goodbye.
 I tell her to ‘Stay’ and then close the door.
 We have found that she settles more quickly when covering her crate with a light sheet so as to create a den feeling and it also increases her sleep into the morning, although December nights are in our favour in the respect.
 Ensure your puppy is not too hot or too cold in the location you choose.

 Ensuring you get your sleep

 So that’s it.
 You go to bed and use some decent earplugs - I recommend and use these from Amazon.
 They improve my sleep in any event and I’ve been using them for years, but they come into their own when you have a puppy!
-There is no point in you lying in bed listening to your puppy cry, howl and yelp and you can expect all of that.
-You need to sleep and sleep well.
-Your puppy will be fine and can sleep off any lack of sleep in the day; you are unlikely to have the at luxury.
+There is no point in you lying in bed listening to your puppy cry and howl - and you may experience all of that.
+You need to sleep and sleep well, ready to be on your toes for puppy care or work the next day.
+Your puppy will be fine and can sleep off any lack of sleep in the day; you are unlikely to have that luxury!